dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * G1 - use multiple threads scan heap by dividing in into many regions and scan regions with most garbage first. yet do STW to run compact. so it concurrent mark + STW compact.
 * Z (java11 - experimental for linux only, java14 - ZGC for linux/windows):
     * partition the heap like G1, yet heap chunks can have different size
-    * stop the world - no more then 10ms
+    * stop the world - no more than 10ms
     * run in java prior to java15 `-XX:+UnlockExperimentalVMOptions -XX:+UseZGC`
 Z & shenandoah insert load barrier into the code if you load object:
     zgc: